coronalabs/corona-docs/markdown/plugin/notifications-v2/scheduleNotification.markdown

 The `options` table contains details about the notification to be scheduled.

 ##### alert ~^(optional)^~
-_[String][api.type.String]._ The notification message to be displayed to the user.
+_[String][api.type.String]._ or _[Table][api.type.Table]._  If String notification message to be displayed to the user.
 If the application is not currently running, a system alert will display this message.
+For table, you can pass in a `title` and/or `body` for the notification.

 ##### badge ~^(optional)^~
 _[Number][api.type.Number]._ The badge number to be displayed on the application icon when the scheduled notification triggers.
 This replaces the last badge number that was applied.
 Set to `0` to omit the badge number.
 This option is not supported on Android.